Amore Mio (album)

-Amore Mio (stylized as AMORE MIO) (English: My Love) is the fourteenth studio album by Mexican recording artist Thalía, released on November 4, 2014 by Sony Music Latin on both standard and deluxe editions.
+Amore Mio (stylized as AMOREMIO) (English: My Love) is the fourteenth studio album by Mexican recording artist Thalía, released on November 4, 2014 by Sony Music Latin on both standard and deluxe editions.
 The deluxe edition consists of 14 tracks, including collaborations with rappers Fat Joe and Becky G. It is also Thalía's first studio album since 2012's Habítame Siempre.

 The album's lead single was "Por Lo Que Reste De Vida", a romantic ballad written by Ricky Montaner.
 It was released on September 9, 2014 and gained moderate airplay success.
 Thalía chose to release two singles simultaneously on January 20, 2015.
 The duet with Becky G, "Como Tú No Hay Dos" was released as the official single for the United States and the rest of Latin America, while the homonymous song "Amore Mio", written by Jose Luis Roma, was announced as the official second single in the Mexican territory where it reached #10.
 "Solo Parecia Amor" was released as the third single in both territories and fourth single overall.

 The album received generally positive reviews by music critics and fans and it reached the #1 position in both the Top Latin and Latin Pop album charts, published by Billboard.
 It also reached #1 in Mexico, where it was certified platinum.